Gwen Stefani Leaving ‘The Voice’? Why She Reportedly Refuses To Work With Miley Cyrus Next Season

 Gwen Stefani’s future on The Voice remains uncertain following rumors of her departure next season.
 Between her alleged pregnancy and fighting with fellow judges, there hasn’t been a shortage of reasons why she’s calling it quits.
 But is Stefan leaving The Voice because of Miley Cyrus?

 According to The Hollywood Gossip, Stefani doesn’t want to work alongside Cyrus next season.
-Cyrus is returning as a coach and the No Doubt alum apparently has an unsettled beef with her.
+Cyrus is returning as a coach, and the No Doubt alum apparently has an unsettled beef with her.
 They have never worked with each other on the show, but Stefani knows about the ongoing feud between Cyrus and Adam Levine and wants no part of it.

 Sources claim that producers worry that Stefani’s exit could trigger more departures, especially when it comes to her boyfriend, Blake Shelton.
 Shelton has been a part of the show since the very beginning, and his departure might prompt Levine to hang it up as well.
 Could this be the end of The Voice as we know it?